-The idea to offer every citizen a guaranteed monthly payment has gained traction in recent years.
+Offering every citizen a guaranteed monthly payment is an idea that has gained traction in some parts of the world.
 Would it really reduce poverty?
-What would it mean?
-We review the research.
+We review the

 A host of government agencies and multilateral organizations publish trade data.
 They hold thousands of untold stories.
 Here are some places to start.

 President Donald Trump has promised to renegotiate NAFTA.
 This review of research and data resources will help journalists writing about changes to the pact.